• Skip to primary navigation

 fresh herb flowers in white and purple

-Absolutely.
-Many people push herb flowers to the side as pretty useless garnish in restaurants but they are usually there for a reason: they're delicious!
+You can absolutely eat herb flowers.
+Many people push them to the side as pretty useless garnish in restaurants but they are usually there for a reason: they're delicious!
 Contrary to popular belief, they don't taste like decorative flowers.
 Instead they are subtle and taste a mild version of the herb they come from.

-Usually associated with the flavours of the dish, they are not only edible but they have a mild taste of the herb.
+Usually associated with the flavours of the dish, they are not only edible but they have a mild taste of the herb (surprise!).
 Gardeners tell us to trim herbs before flowers can appear but I personally prefer to wait until the flowers arrive in late Spring.

 bowl of spaghetti with asparagus and herb flowers